-The remainder of this paper is organized as follows.
-In Section~\ref{sec:main_results}, we present the main approximation results.
-After introducing the notation in Section~\ref{sec:notation}, we state the layer-wise \(L^p\) approximation theorem in Section~\ref{sec:main:thm} and derive its H\"older and Lipschitz consequences, together with the corresponding complexity estimates, in Section~\ref{sec:holder_complexity}.
-We then discuss the \(L^p\) modulus of continuity and its relation to the classical modulus of continuity in Section~\ref{sec:Lp_modulus_discussion}, and record the rescaled estimates on general rectangular boxes in Section~\ref{sec:rectangular-boxes}.
-Section~\ref{sec:preparations:proof:main} collects the main ingredients for the proof, including the geometric partition of the domain, the encoder--decoder realization of the network architecture, and the oscillation estimate on cubes.
+The remainder of this paper is organized as follows. \begin{colorenv} In Section~\ref{sec:main_results}, we present the main approximation results, including the layer-wise \(L^p\) approximation theorem, its H\"older and Lipschitz consequences, the associated complexity estimates, and extensions involving \(L^p\) moduli of continuity and general rectangular boxes. \end{colorenv} Section~\ref{sec:preparations:proof:main} collects the main ingredients for the proof, including the geometric partition of the domain, the encoder--decoder realization of the network architecture, and the oscillation estimate on cubes.
 With these preparations in place, Section~\ref{sec:proof:main} gives the proof of the main theorem.
 Finally, Section~\ref{sec:conclusion} concludes the paper with final remarks.